song2siren/llm-zoomcamp-music-theory-assistant/README.md

    -v "$(pwd)/qdrant_storage:/qdrant/storage:z" \
    qdrant/qdrant
 ```

-The score criteria (with additional commentary) can be found in the [docs/project-evaluation.ipynb](notebooks/docs/project-evaluation.ipynb) notebook.

 ### Retrieval Flow

 The knowledgebase is based upon a [ChatGPT](https://chatgpt.com/) generated [data/music-theory-dataset-100.csv](data/music-theory-dataset-100.csv) CSV file.
 This is used together with the [ChatGPT 4o LLM](https://chatgpt.com/?model=gpt-4o).